AbhijathPrasanth/Excel-Finance-Analytics/README.md

    **3.** Create Gross Margin % (GM%) reports by _[Subzone](https://github.com/AbhijathPrasanth/Excel-Finance-Analytics/blob/main/GM%20%25%20by%20Quarters%20(sub_zone).pdf)_

+- **Purpose of Finance analytics:** Evaluation of financial performance, support decision-making, and facilitate communication with stakeholders.

 - **Importance of analyzing Finance data:** Aid in benchmarking against industry peers and previous periods Foundation for budgeting and forecasting.

 - **Role of reports:** Align financial planning with strategic goals Instill confidence in the organization's financial outlook.